Lesson objectives#

 Find the fastest route by distance / time#

--parameter we can specify the attribute that we want to use as cost/impedance.
-We have now three possible weight attributes available: 'length'
+With weight -parameter we can specify the attribute that we want to use as cost/impedance.
+We have now three possible weight attributes available: 'length' and 'travel_time_seconds'.

 # Calculate the paths by walking and cyclingmetric_path = nx.dijkstra_path(G, source=orig_node_id, target=dest_node_id, weight='length')time_path = nx.dijkstra_path(G, source=orig_node_id, target=dest_node_id, weight='travel_time_seconds')# Get also the actual travel times (summarize)travel_length = nx.dijkstra_path_length(G, source=orig_node_id, target=dest_node_id, weight='length')travel_time = nx.dijkstra_path_length(G, source=orig_node_id, target=dest_node_id, weight='travel_time_seconds')